Why Wall Street is now betting on water | DW | 21.01.2021

 Speculators have triggered food crises before.
 Between 2008 and 2010, hedge funds bet on rising cocoa prices and thus eventually drove up the price for cocoa beans by a staggering 150%.
 Financial speculators also contributed to the price of wheat and soybeans soaring in 2007 and 2008, which triggered famine and social unrest in developing countries.

-This is to prevent investors with large storage capacities from causing an artificial water scarcity in pursuit of profits form rising prices.
+This is to prevent investors with large storage capacities from causing an artificial water scarcity in pursuit of profits from rising prices.

 For farmers like Edgar Terry, water futures thus appear to be useless.
 "We need wet water, not paper water," he said.
 This is why he chooses to rely on his own initiative that he launched a couple of years ago to combat water scarcity — the Fox Canyon Groundwater Market, a local trading system for farmers.

-That marketplace for selling and buying water is possible, because the strict water usage rights and regulations in California are confined to water from rivers, creeks and lakes.
-But thanks to Terry, farmers can sell or pass on excessive water they pump up from the ground of their own land.
-This is to say that the concept of trading water has long materialized there, albeit on a strictly regional level.
+That marketplace for selling and buying water is possible because the strict water usage rights and regulations in California are confined to water from rivers, creeks and lakes.
+But thanks to Terry, farmers can sell or pass on excess water they pump up from the ground of their own land.
+That is to say that the concept of trading water has long materialized there, albeit on a strictly regional level.